 What are Progress Profiles?

-Progress Profiles are web-based reports that display your academic progress.
+Progress Profiles are web-based reports that display your academic progress to date.
 Every undergraduate student at Kent will have a Progress Profile.
-They display your attendance and marks in an easy to digest format so you can see how you are doing.
-The reports are updated each night and should reflect the data you see on Kent Vision.
-The best person to discuss your Progress Profile with is your Academic Adviser.
+They display your attendance and attainment in an easy to digest format so you can see how you are doing.
+The reports are updated each night and will contain a record of all assignments where marking is known to be complete and verified.
+It is intended to help inform you, and your conversations with your Academic Adviser.

 How can I find my Progress Profile?